 Rotronic (App.
-1\pages 97-99)
+1\pages 81-83)

 All Rotronic sensors placed between the canister and the rock measured RH higher than 90% within 200 days after the start of the test.
-Two of the sensors placed in the central part of block C1 indicated a drying of the bentonite (decreasing in RH from about 75%) up to the time when they stopped working (after about 1000 days).
+Two of the sensors placed in the central part of block C1 indicated a drying of the bentonite (decreasing in RH from about 75%) up to the time when they stopped working (after about 1,000 days).

 All of the installed sensors have stopped giving reliable RH values, most of them due to high water saturation of the buffer.
-Many of the temperature sensors are still working.
+One of the temperature sensors is still working.

-The highest pressures 500-1600 kPa are measured near the canister surface in block R5 (UBU10005) and in the periphery of block R5 (UBU10010).
+The highest pressures 500-1,600 kPa are measured near the canister surface in block R5 (UBU10005) and in the periphery of block R5 (UBU10010).
 Two sensors in block C1 are also recording an increasing pressure (UBU10002, UBU10003) while the rest of the sensors are measuring very low pressures.